tsgates/arch-wiki-markdown/wiki/ASUS_A6Ja.md

 > Wi-Fi

-To enable wireless follow the official guide: Wireless Setup
+To enable wireless follow the official guide: Wireless network configuration

 NetworkManager is also a cool option.